EGI-Federation/notebooks/source/data.rst

 Data Management
 ---------------

-1GB persistent storage for the notebooks is available at ``/persistent`` linked from the notebooks home directory. **Please note that files stored on any other folder will be lost when your notebook server is closed (which can happen if there is no activity for more than 1 hour!)**.
+10GB persistent storage for the notebooks is available as your home directory. **Please note that files stored on any other folder will be lost when your notebook server is closed (which can happen if there is no activity for more than 1 hour!)**.
 There is no space limit set for other folders.